heroku/heroku-cli-plugin-data-connectors/README.md

 ## `heroku data:connectors:wait [CONNECTOR]`

-wait for your Data Connector to be provisioned
+Wait for your Data Connector to be provisioned

 ```
 USAGE
   $ heroku data:connectors:wait [CONNECTOR]

+DESCRIPTION
+  Read more about this feature at https://devcenter.heroku.com/articles/heroku-data-connectors

 EXAMPLE
   $ heroku data:connectors:wait gentle-connector-1234